buildbotics/tpl-docs/HersheyText Aids Library.md

 * TC.tabInterval - TC.tabInterval is a number that specifies the interval where tabs will appear.
 For instance, if TC.tabInterval is set to 100, then a tab characters will cause the text of the next character to be moved ahead to the next position that is a multiple of 100.
 TC.tabInterval is scaled by the amount specified in TC.scale.
 TC.tabInterval is optional and if not provided will default to 20.

 ####Results
-getLineOfText(TC) returns 0 if no errors are detected and -1 if an error is detected.
-The following properties will be set in the argument object (TC) depending on whether errors are detected:
+getLineOfText(TC) returns 0 if no errors are detected or throws and error message an error is detected.
+The following properties will be set in the argument object (TC) if no errors are detected:
 * TC.paths - If no error is detected, TC.paths will contain a list of paths.
 Each path within the list will be a list of point objects in the form of {X: x Y: y}.
 If an error is detected, TC.paths remains unchanged.
 * TC.width - If no error is detected, TC.width will contain a number that is the overall width of the list of paths that is returned in TC.paths.
 * TC.height - If no error is detected, TC.height will contain a number that is the overall height of the list of paths that is returned in TC.paths.

 ####Error Messages
-If an error is detected, getLineOfText(TC) returns -1 and throws one of the following values:
+If an error is detected, getLineOfText(TC) throws one of the following values:
 * "ARGUMENT\_NOT\_PROVIDED" - Paths could not be created because the required argument object (TC) was not provided.
 * "ARGUMENT\_INVALID" - Paths could not be created because the argument that was provided was not an object.
 * "TEXT\_NOT\_PROVIDED" - Paths could not be created because the text property (TC.text) was not present in the argument object (TC).